IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/David_Hume" target="_blank">David Hume</a>

+>“The chief objection I have to Pantheism is that it says nothing.
+To call the world "God" is not to explain it; it is only to enrich our language with a superfluous synonym for the word "world".”

+>“The bad thing about all religions is that, instead of being able to confess their allegorical nature, they have to conceal it.”

+>“Monotheistic religions alone furnish the spectacle of religious wars, religious persecutions, heretical tribunals, that breaking of idols and destruction of images of the gods, that razing of Indian temples and Egyptian colossi, which had looked on the sun 3,000 years: just because a jealous god had said, 'Thou shalt make no graven image.'”

+― <a href="https://en.wikipedia.org/wiki/Arthur_Schopenhauer" target="_blank">Arthur Schopenhauer</a>

 >“In order to seek truth, it is necessary once in the course of our life, to doubt, as far as possible, of all things.”

 >“I shall then suppose . . . some <a href="https://en.wikipedia.org/wiki/Evil_demon" target="_blank">evil genius</a> not less powerful than deceitful, has employed his whole energies in deceiving me; I shall consider that . . . all . . . external things are but illusions and dreams of which this genius has availed himself to lay traps for my credulity.”